 Answering “What is Your Dream Job ?”

-You’re not gonna think ,you didn’t get a job title.
-You didn’t say you wanted to be a head product developer or the director of product development or anything like that.
-You describing characteristics of your job and then you are tailoring it to them that you’re distinguishing yourself by making it fit what they offer.
+You’re not going to think you didn’t get a job title.
+You didn’t say you wanted to be a manager of the product developer or the director of product development or anything like that.
+You describe your job’s characteristics, and then you are tailoring it to them that you’re distinguishing yourself by making it fit what they offer.
 They know you’re excited about them.
 And you have been showing you did some research.
 Also, you saw that their products have an audience and millions of people.
 And you have a genuine reason for wanting to come in there.

 So you’re doing a lot of great things with that answer.
 And you have a genuine reason for wanting to come in there.
-You really should be able to do something like that.
-As long as you think about it a little before so hopefully this helps you.
+You really should be able to do something like that as long as you think about it a little before, so hopefully, this helps you.

-what would you do if you had 10 million dollars?
+What would you do if you had 10 million dollars?

 And this stuff is pretty cool.
 And “I would love to have the freedom to kind of experiment.
-Spend all my free time on I’m working on this on my own terms.
+Spend all my free time on I’m working on this on my terms.
 Instead of having an employer.” that shows that you’re passionate about the underlying subject.
 And that is going to get you hired for a software engineering position for a company.
 They’re not going to be scared of that.
 Of course, they’re going to love that.

 So again, try to make it overlap a little and use some methods I’ve discussed here.
 And you will have yourself a great answer to this question.

 If you have any comments on this, if you need help with this or if you’ve tried it and have a specific story to share, I love hearing those leave a comment below.
 Thank you for reading, and do share with your friends and family.
 Thank You for reading What is Your Dream Job